ECS153/final-project-group-0-/microservices/dotnetapi/README.md

 Then we create a RequestSwap Object that contains the userId as well as the UserIp so that we can later ensure that the proxy only swap credentials that came from the same IP as the user's initial request.

 #### 2.Raspberry Pi prompts the user to authenticate the request via our GUI
 This part is fairly simple, and the code doesn't really show much.
-Basically, the Pi is polling `url/swaps` and if the return isn't empty then it contains the top of the user's queue'd requests, since the user can make several credential requests at once.
+Basically, the Pi makes a http get request on `apiurl/swaps` and if the return isn't empty then it contains the top of the user's queue'd requests, since the user can make several credential requests at once.

 #### 3. The Pi then grabs all credentials that can be used with the domain that was on the Request Swap
+Again, this part is fairly straightforward.
+The pi makes an http get request on `apiurl/credentials`, with query parameters:
+`Type`: the type of credential it is (password, email, username, or credit card) `Domain`: The domain the credential request was from

 #### 4. Rasperry Pi submits the request
 ```c#